Violet Odogwu

 Violet Obiamaka Odogwu-Nwajei (born May 15, 1942) is a former Nigerian track and field athlete.
 She is a former president of the Athletic Federation of Nigeria and a vice-president of the Confederation of African Athletics.

 Life

 Odogwu was born in Asaba, Delta State.
-She started education in the city before moving to Lagos where she completed her secondary education.
+She started her education in the city before moving to Lagos, where she completed her secondary education.

 In the 1950s, Violet and her sister Juliet ran for the Ladies Sports Club.
 In 1958, she represented Nigeria at the 1958 Commonwealth Games.
-Her progressive performance at the event earned her a 'Sports Woman of the Year' award.
-After the games, she continued with her studies taking courses on secretarial studies.
-In 1963, she went back to athletics and represented Nigeria at the first All-African Games in the 80m hurdle.
+Her progressive performance at the event earned her the 'Sports Woman of the Year' award.
+After the games, she continued with her studies, taking courses in secretarial studies.
+In 1963, she went back to athletics and represented Nigeria at the first All-African Games in the 80-metre hurdle.

-Odogwu was a member of the Nigerian contingent to the 1966 Commonwealth Games, Kingston.
-At the Kingston games, she earned a bronze medal jumping 20 feet, 2 1/2 inches in the long jump event to become the first female African medalist at the Commonwealth Games.
+Odogwu was a member of the Nigerian contingent at the 1966 Commonwealth Games in Kingston.
+At the Kingston Games, she earned a bronze medal by jumping 20 feet, 2 1/2 inches, in the long jump event to become the first female African medalist at the Commonwealth Games.